BIBSYSDEV/NVA-Frontend/documentation/NVA-domain-knowledge/NVI.md

 > factor

-As we can se here, a point bundles three separate judgements: how substantial the publication form is and how prestigious the channel is (the weight), how much of it belongs to your intitution, where the square root ensures that big institutions don't get a propotionally big part of the cake (the author share fraction), and whether the publication is a result of international collaboration (the collaboration factor).
+As we can se here, a point bundles three separate judgements: how substantial the publication form is and how prestigious the channel is (the weight), how much of it belongs to your institution, where the square root ensures that big institutions don't get a propotionally big part of the cake (the author share fraction), and whether the publication is a result of international collaboration (the collaboration factor).